JoAnn Pinkerton, MD, highlights long-term safety and efficacy of elinzanetant

-In the 52-week OASIS-3 trial, elinzanetant significantly reduced hot flashes and night sweats.
+In the 52-week OASIS-3 trial, elinzanetant significantly reduced the frequency and severity of hot flashes and night sweats.

-The recently published 52-week OASIS-3 trial evaluated the safety and efficacy of elinzanetant, a non-hormonal treatment for vasomotor symptoms (VMS) such as hot flashes and night sweats.1,2
+The recently published 52-week OASIS-3 trial evaluated the safety and efficacy of elinzanetant, a nonhormonal treatment for vasomotor symptoms (VMS), such as hot flashes and night sweats.1,2

 JoAnn Pinkerton, MD, a professor of obstetrics and gynecology at the University of Virginia, explained that participants taking elinzanetant experienced more than a 73% reduction in the frequency and severity of symptoms by week 12.
 Specifically, the mean number of vasomotor episodes dropped from 6.7 per day in the elinzanetant group to 1.6, compared with a decline from 6.8 to 3.4 in the placebo group.
-In addition to reducing VMS, patients reported improvements in sleep quality and menopause-related quality of life, though these secondary outcomes require further evaluation to fully understand their scope.
+In addition to the improvements related to VMS, patients reported improvements in sleep quality and menopause-related quality of life, though these secondary outcomes require further evaluation to fully understand their scope.

 Pinkerton noted that these results build upon the earlier OASIS-1 and OASIS-2 trials, which were 26-week studies involving women with more severe symptoms, often experiencing more than 50 hot flashes per week.
 In those studies, participants saw rapid improvements within 1 week, with significant reductions at weeks 4 and 12.
 Notably, 80% of participants achieved at least a 50% reduction in symptoms.